 - Lower GI surgery

-I am a consultant Colorectal and General surgeon at the University Hospitals of Coventry and Warwickshire NHS Trust (UHCW) with a specialist interest in minimally invasive surgery including laparoscopic and robotic surgery.
+I am the head of Gastrointestinal Surgery at the University Hospitals of Coventry and Warwickshire NHS Trust (UHCW).
+I am a colorectal and general surgeon with a specialist interest in minimally invasive surgery including laparoscopic and robotic surgery.

 I completed basic surgical training in London and was awarded an MD from the University of London following research into colorectal cancer and minimally invasive surgery.
 I undertook higher surgical training at the Oxford Deanery following which I was selected for the National Ethicon Fellowship in Advanced Colorectal Surgery.
 Before starting in my consultant post I undertook a further fellowship in complex colorectal surgery at St Mark’s Hospital, London.

-I have obtained paediatric surgical training through experience working in the Oxford Paediatric Surgical Department and at the Royal Berkshire Hospital.
-I perform general paediatric surgery including outpatient clinics and day case procedure.
+I have paediatric surgical experience through working in a specialist paediatric surgical department in Oxford and I perform general paediatric surgery including clinics and day case procedures.